HendrikRauh/dmx-interface/README.md

 ## ⚙️ Default config

-To reset the settings, hold down the button and connect the ESP to the power supply.
-As soon as the LED flashes quickly, the settings are reset.
+To reset the settings, hold down the button and connect the ESP to the power supply, the LED will flash quickly.
+After 5 seconds the LED should start flashing slowly and the settings are reset.
+If you release the button early you abort the reset.

 | Setting        | Value              |
 | -------------- | ------------------ |